HaigBishop/extract16s/README.md

 ### Options

-- `--skip_align`: Skip alignment process (use existing alignments in Intermediates/)
+- `--skip_align`: Skip alignment process (if run before, this can use existing alignments in Intermediates/)
 - `--no_filter_ambiguous`: Skip filtering by ambiguous base content
 - `--no_require_all_regions`: Don't require sequences to be successfully extracted for all regions
 - `--rm_intermediates`: Remove intermediate files after processing